Finding low-complexity DNA sequences with longdust: Results

 TRF, the most popular tandem repeat finder, finds 274.5Mb of tandem repeats, 244.0Mb of which have $\ge4$ copies of repeat units.
 97.9\% of the 244.0Mb are identified by longdust.
 TRF additionally reports tandem repeats with $<4$ repeat units.
 Only 14.8\% of them overlap with longdust results.
 Longdust misses repeats with low copy numbers.
 In fact, under the default threshold $T=0.6$, the minimum numbers of exact copies longdust can find is approximately:

 This assumes the repeat unit length $r>k$, $f(\cdot)=0$ and all $k$-mers are unique within the repeat unit.

+ULTRA outputs 68.2Mb of regions not reported by longdust, TRF or SDUST.
+Nevertheless, if we raise its score threshold to 30, the total region length is similar to that of TRF with most of repeats of $\ge$4 copies captured by longdust.
+Under the default setting, TANTAN finds the largest LC regions missed by longdust, TRF or SDUST.
+Decreasing the repeat starting threshold from 0.005 to $10^{-9}$ greatly reduces its unique regions from 148.5Mb to 24.5Mb.
+We suspect the remaining regions unique to TANTAN may have low copy number but we cannot control its output.
+TANTAN can optionally generate repeat units but this mode is six times as slow and reports only 27\% of regions in the default mode.

-As to other tools, ULTRA outputs the largest tandem repeat regions (Fig.~\ref{fig:len}).
-Nevertheless, if we raise its score threshold to 30, the total region length is similar to that of TRF.
-TANTAN also reports many regions not found by longdust, TRF or SDUST.
-Increasing its probability threshold only marginally change the relative portions.
-Pytrf cannot effectively identify alpha satellite with $\sim$170bp repeat units, even though it was set to find tandem repeats with unit up to 500bp.
-SDUST is the only other method that looks for LC regions not limited to tandem repeats.
-With a 64bp window size, it naturally misses tandem repeats with long units, including all alpha satellite.
+As to other tools, pytrf cannot effectively identify alpha satellite with $\sim$170bp repeat units, even though it was set to find tandem repeats with unit up to 500bp.
+With a 64bp window size, SDUST naturally misses tandem repeats with long units, including all alpha satellite.